 - Promote the safety, integrity, and stability of families.

-- Provide temporary and permanent placement for children who cannot safely remain with their own family.
+- Provide temporary and permanent placement, including with relatives, for children who cannot safely remain with their own family.

 - Investigate reports of abuse, neglect, and financial exploitation of adults who reside in the community and: